 This week’s Excellence Awards were presented to the following children during Thursday’s assembly:

-6CC—Todd C for a positive working attitude
+6KC—Ruby C for her positive attitude towards her work

 Lunch Time Awards—Top Table

 Every week Mr. Wilson awards children for demonstrating our Christian values during lunch time, the nominated children get an invitation to join the top table on the Friday of that week.
 This week the lunch time top table awards go to:

 Service - Mimi H 4AT, Kayla D 3ED, Freya P 3ES

 Respect - Dexter M 3ED, Miles V 3SV, Aaryan B 3ED